yetichain/yeti-docs/docs/architecture.md

 Separating the new block creation (which requires checking the correctness of the previous chain) into a distinct role brings much greater decentralization of the nodes that support and check the system's work.
 At the same time, this approach reduces as much as possible the technical entry barrier for node owners - only a program running on a home computer or laptop that does not consume many resources is required.

-*A relatively close analogy for describing the architecture of Antofy can be a bank.
+*A relatively close analogy for describing the architecture of YETI can be a bank.
 Thus, the Keepers correspond to the bank's board of directors, which decides critical issues and is the only source of truth.
 Routers can be compared to a network of branches, which regular customers can visit to make transfers, as well as Workers, who perform specific tasks for a reward.*

-#### The launch and the size of the Antofy public cluster
+#### The launch and the size of the YETI public cluster

-To be able to connect to each of Antofy's hierarchical layers, one of the unique non-tradable on-chain assets will be required: Bronze (Workers), Silver (Routers), and Gold (Keepers).
+To be able to connect to each of YETI's hierarchical layers, one of the unique non-tradable on-chain assets will be required: Bronze (Workers), Silver (Routers), and Gold (Keepers).

-The blockchain system of distributing these assets to all participants involved in Antofy will be launched sometime after the system's launch.
+The blockchain system of distributing these assets to all participants involved in YETI will be launched sometime after the system's launch.
 Initially, the public cluster will be formed by participants who have successfully passed the Pioneer Program.
 Pioneers will be able to launch their nodes on one of the hierarchical layers, depending on the results they achieve in the Program.

 *There will be selected 70 participants for the assertion layer, 500 for the address layer, and over 1000 for the assembly layer.
 External users will not be able to join any layer before launching a Bronze, Silver, and Gold distribution.
 From the initial launch of the system until the start of the distribution system, the public cluster will operate in a test mode with a reward for pioneers in the form of a real sABN.*